 Generally speaking, Hyderabad can be considered a safe city: but while some parts are very safe, the city still has its dangers.
 You better apply all possible precautious measures, just in case you stumble upon the latter.

 Be wary of pickpockets in public transport, and taxi drivers (as well as tuk-tuk drivers) trying to rip you off.
 Be especially careful in the overnight buses or trains.
-Keep in mind that driving is somewhat dangerous because of the fact that India follows the left hand driving system.
+Keep in mind that driving is somewhat dangerous because India follows the left-hand driving system.

 Pickpockets are pretty common in Hyderabad.
 Be careful not to get your pockets picked.
 Bag snatching is another very common form of petty theft.
 Pickpockets are especially common in public transport.

-There are some natural disasters in Hyderabad, but the most common one are floods.
+There are some natural disasters in Hyderabad, but the most common one is flooding.
 It has been recently battered by frequent downpours.

 Muggings and kidnappings aren't at all common in Hyderabad, especially not towards foreigners.
 Still, follow your common sense and avoid deserted and poorly lit areas.

-India keeps being targeted by terrorists so there is a risk of them trying to carry out an attack in Hyderabad.
+India keeps being targeted by terrorists so there is a risk of them trying to attack Hyderabad.
 The last ones are known as "The 2013 Hyderabad blasts".

-Scams are an issue in most cities of India.
+Scams are an issue in most cities in India.
 In Hyderabad, you'll probably get scammed if you're a tourist, too.
-There are many taxi scams with taxi drivers convincing you to take another accommodation, as well as those where vendors give you less change than they should.
-Whatever service anyone offers you - you find out how much it costs first, because they will try to charge literally everything.
+There are many taxi scams with taxi drivers convincing you to take other accommodation, as well as those where vendors give you less change than they should.
+Whatever service anyone offers you - you find out how much it costs first, because they will try to sell everything.

 So...
 How Safe Is Hyderabad Really?

-The modern Hyderabad is pretty much westernized and women-friendly, but there are other parts that should be avoided.
+The modern Hyderabad is pretty much westernized and women-friendly, but other parts should be avoided.

 If you are a new driver in Hyderabad and don’t know the basic nuances of driving in India, you can land yourself in trouble.

-Driving in Hyderabad is pain, people drive in from all directions, pedestrians jump on road from everywhere , so one needs to have their senses alert all the time.
+Driving in Hyderabad is a pain, people drive in from all directions, pedestrians jump on the road from everywhere, so one needs to have their senses alert all the time.

-Unfortunately, rule of thumb applies here too: the crime rate in India has gone up and crime against women is increasing everyday, which means you can’t be too carefree.
+Unfortunately, the rule of thumb applies here too: the crime rate in India has gone up and a crime against women is increasing every day, which means you can’t be too carefree.

-Petty theft does exists but it is more prominent in areas frequented by tourist.
+Petty theft does exist but it is more prominent in areas frequented by tourists.